patrikx3/verdaccio-cli/README.md

 [//]: #@corifeus-header:end

-It is that first `p3x-verdaccio-cli` version.
+It is that first `p3x-verdaccio-cli` versionm that is working with the [Verdaccio](https://github.com/verdaccio).

 ## Features